mosip/id-authentication/design/kernel/kernel-idrepo.md

 ***2.2.3.
 Get Identity ***

-MOSIP Products can use ID Repo API spec available here - [GitHub](https://github.com/mosip/mosip/wiki/ID-Repository-API) - to retrieve Identity of an Individual by providing a UIN.
+MOSIP Products can use ID Repo API spec available here - [ID Repository API Spec](https://github.com/mosip/mosip/wiki/ID-Repository-API) - to retrieve Identity of an Individual by providing a UIN.
 1. Integrate with Kernel UIN validator to validate UIN
 2. Once the request is successfully validated, retrieve Identity details in UIN and UIN_detail tables